RickCastle2018/wallets-manager/README.md

 Start the service:

-*Before doing steps listed below you must run `tests/test.js`, but leave deployment to me or our future CI/CD pipeline if it's possible, please.*
+*Before doing steps listed below you must run `test.js`, but leave deployment to me or our future CI/CD pipeline if it's possible, please.*

 1. Install Docker, enable it in systemctl,
 2. `git pull` this repository,
 3. do `cd service` and `npm install`,
-4. create .env file peeping in example.env,
+4. create .env file (see example.env),
 5. go back (`cd ..`) and start wallets-manager finally:

 - startup with blockhain's `mainnet`: `docker-compose up -d`,